Meet the Guy Who Held a Funeral for an Exploded Ketchup Bottle

 "The ketchup was like a brother to me, albeit one I squeezed onto chips [fries]," he joked to TIME.
 "I held the funeral because I'm never one to turn down the chance to add a little humor into the world.
 That and I'd had a glass of wine."

-The story did spread joy as social media users in England messaged him to say it gave them a much-needed laugh amid the presidential election.
+The story did spread joy as social media users in England messaged him to say it gave them a much-needed laugh amid the election.

 They asked for the bar code, but it was a bit late for that, because Collinson had already buried the bottle in the ground.